lmigueldf/doc/native/android-guide.md

 ## [Overview](./android-stages.html)

-The development cycle can be broken down into [four stages](./android-stages.html), leading up to deployment on Google Play.
+The development cycle can be broken down into [three stages](./android-stages.html), leading up to deployment on Google Play.
 Initially, all development is done with [web tools](../guide/install.html) and emulated devices.

-Then the [Test App](./android-test-app.html) is used to accelerate transition onto mobile devices.

 Then [Android building](./android-build.html) is encouraged to test and demo your game, with the help of [remote debugging](./android-remote-debug.html)